Fatehabad district: Hindu kingdoms

+Jat and rajput period

 The early 11th century saw the Ghaznavid make inroads in this area.
 Sultan Masud led expeditions towards Agroha.
 The Chauhans seem to have taken special measures for protecting the area against Mongol incursions.
 The area of Agroha passed under Ghurid rule after the defeat of Prithviraj Chauhan III in the Second Battle of Tarain (1192).

 After the Battle of Tarain, Sultan Shihab-ud-din Muhammad Ghuri placed one of his generals in the Indian campaigns.
 But it appears that any meaningful control could not be established.
 Seizing the opportunity, a Rajput clan, Jats, a branch of Tomar/Tanwar Rajputs, widely extended their power in Fatehabad area including Agroha.
 Firuz (1351–88) shot these areas into prominence.
 The ruler came to have somewhat unusual fancy for the tract (Hisar).
 He established new towns of Fatehabad and Hissar and rebuilt two canals; one taking off from Ghaggar at Phulad and following the course of Joiya up to the town of Fatehabad.
 After the death of Firuz (1388), chaos and confusion spread all round.
 The situation deteriorated still further when Timur invaded in 1398.
 During his invasion, Timur invaded Fatehabad which was captured without any opposition from the inhabitants.
 Lastly, the invader reached Tohana but he could not set-up his permanent rule over the area.
 He soon left for Samana after looting these areas.
 The areas of Fatehabad came under the control of Mughals-Babar and Humayun.

+Muslim sultanates

 There is a small mosque known as Humanyun mosque at Fatehabad.
 The legend assigns the association of the mosque to the Mughal Emperor Humayun who in his flight after his defeat at the hands of Sher Shah Suri happened to pass through Fatehabad.
 Fatehabad was one of important Mahals during Akbar's time.
 By 1760, the areas became the scene of a sort of triangular duel between the sturdy Sikhs of north-east, marauding Bhattis of north-west and the Muslim chiefs of the south.
 None of them could, however, hold the region permanently except for the Bhattis who became the masters of Fatehabad pargana.

+Jat Sikh period

 In 1774, Maharaja Amar Singh of Patiala along with his famous minister Dewan Nanumal laid siege to the stronghold of Bighar near Fatehabad which fell shortly afterwards.

 The Raja then took Fatehabad and Sirsa and invaded Rania held by Bhattis.
 Tohana also was seized by the Chief of Patiala.
 But after a treaty of Jind in 1781, Fatehabad and Sirsa were made over to the Bhattis and remaining territories were allowed to be retained by the Sikhs.
 By 1798, Agroha and Tohana were important parganas under the control of George Thomas.
 When George Thomas was driven out from here by the Sikh-Maratha Confederacy, a French officer, Lt.
 Bourquian, controlled these areas on behalf of Marathas.
 He is said to have rebuilt the towns of Tohana and Hissar.
 Later these areas were placed under the charge of Illias Beg, a Mughal noble of Hansi.